Writing the Perfect Influencer Marketing Brief: 7 Steps

 Timeline & Payment

-Finally, you need to define the technical details of your agreement:
+Finally, to run successful marketing campaigns with influencers, you need to define the technical details of your agreement and set up a tentative timeline:

 - When will the campaign take place?